6 Ingredient Healthy Oatmeal Thumbprint Cookies are peanut butter and jelly flavored! These cookies are also vegan, gluten free and so yummy!

 Instructions

 - Use a small cookie scoop.
-Roll and flatten the dough (see photo above) onto aΒ cookie sheet.
+Roll and flatten the dough onto a cookie sheet.
+If the dough is too sticky, just wet your hands a little with warm water.

-- Create a small well in the middle of each with a Β½ tsp measuring spoon or your thumb.
-(Again, see photo above.)
+- Create a small well in the middle of each with a ½ tsp measuring spoon or your thumb.
+Place ½ tsp of jelly/jam into each well.

 This nutrition information is an estimate and should not be taken as fact.
 The owner of this website is not liable for this estimation.